MohakChugh/TechnicalHiringQuestionBank/README.md

 - [Non-Technical Recruiter Data Analyst Questions](NON_TECHNICAL_RECRUITER_DATA_ANALYST_QUESTIONS.md) - 300 questions specifically designed for non-technical recruiters to ask Data Analysts, focusing on clear communication and practical experience.

+- [General Tech Recruiter Concepts](GeneralTechRecruiterConcepts.md) - 50 essential technical concepts explained in simple terms for recruiters, covering software development roles, programming languages, databases, cloud computing, and more.

+- [Computer Science Fundamentals](CSFundamentals.md) - 10 core computer science concepts explained clearly, focusing on data structures, algorithms, and their applications.

 ## Supporting Documentation

 - [Interview Answers Progress](INTERVIEW_ANSWERS_PROGRESS.md) - Status report on the creation of answer documents and plan for completing the remaining answers.

+- [Technical Hiring Toolkit Index](README.md) - This document, providing links to all resources in the toolkit with brief descriptions.

 ## How to Use This Toolkit